Chase Ink Business Preferred® Card Review

 Ink Business Cash Credit Card

-The Ink Business Cash Credit card is one of the hands-down most powerful no annual fee credit cards around.
+The Ink Business Cash® Credit Card is one of the hands-down most powerful no annual fee credit cards around.
 The fact that it earns 5% back on up to $25,000 in select purchases categories each year is nothing to sneeze at — especially if you shop at office supply stores with regularity.
-It also comes with a $750 bonus after meeting minimum spending requirements.
+Yuo can also earn $900 bonus cash back after you spend $6,000 on purchases in the first 3 months after account opening..
 That’s nearly unprecedented for a no annual fee credit card.

 But there’s one super important thing this card can’t do: Transfer its rewards to travel partners.
 The card does technically earn Chase Ultimate Rewards points, but you can only redeem them for the following: